 Improving bike lanes and walkability will help attract young adults to the city, Helfrich said.

 "That will help economic development.
 We need to do more to bring the city back.
-We'll never have the big retailers like Bon-Ton come back to the city, but there's opportunities for lots of retail," he said.

 Benefits: Downtown Inc leaders want a transportation audit to tell them what changes could be made to best benefit downtown businesses.
 The audit would answer several questions: Should West Market Street be changed to a two-way street?
 Should there be fewer traffic lights?
 Which streets should have bike lanes?
 Should streets be widened?
 What can the city afford?